AmandaJisoo/SocialTech/README.md

 #### Potential Architecture (might change in the future)
 <img src="backend_design/homeless_shelter_design_proposal.png" width="800" height="600">

+### Current progress
+At this point we have finished several pages and the basic workflow for both regular and shelter staff user.
+User is able to walk thourouth the authentication process, seeing the list of shelters, checking shelter details and post shelter review.
+However most of the feature aren't working yet just so we can spend more time focus on making our MVP looks complete.
+We have create mock data for shelter information and reivew, so it looks more realistic.

+Our next stage of development will primary focus on backend integration, refinding stylistic features, and adding new features to address usability and ethical issues.

 #### User Stories
 | Priority | User | Description |
 | ----------- | ----------- | ----------- |